Charge and spin correlations in insulating and incoherent metal states of twisted bilayer graphene

 The local spectral functions $A(\nu)=(-1/\pi){\rm Im}G_{\rm loc}(\nu)$, obtained by analytical continuation of E-DMFT local Green's function using Pade approximants, are shown for various fillings in Fig. \ref{Aw}.
-One can see that for fillings $n=2$ and $n=4$ the spectral functions are almost gapped at the Fermi level ($\nu=0$) due to strong electronic correlations, and corresponds to the insulating states; the presence of an insulating state at $n=2$ agrees with the experimental data \cite{Expt1,Expt2,Expt3,Expt4}.
+As we explicitly show in Supplemental Material, the results for the fillings $n=5,6$ are close to those for $n=2,3$, up to the particle-hole transformation.
+One can see that for fillings $n=2,4,6$ the spectral functions are almost gapped at the Fermi level ($\nu=0$) due to strong electronic correlations, and correspond to the insulating states, which agrees with the experimental data \cite{Expt1,Expt2,Expt3,ExptSTM,ExpTransp,ExptCascade}.
+In agreement with the discussion above, one can see that switching off $J_z$ yields more metallic spectral functions.
 The peaks of the spectral functions correspond to broadened levels of impurity problem, which in the absence of the retarded part $v(i\omega_n)$ are located at $\pm (U_0+J_z)/2$ (see Supplemental Material \cite{SM}), and slightly shifted by the retarded interaction.
-In agreement with the discussion above, one can see that switching off $J_z$ yields more metallic spectral functions.
-We note that earlier similar peaks of the spectral functions, obtained experimentally \cite{vHSExpt}, were associated with the extended (higher-order) van Hove singularities \cite{vHSExpt,vHS}.
-However, the experimental distance between the peaks $\simeq 57$~meV at $\theta=1.1\degree$ is too large in comparison to the bandwidth, estimated from the ab initio approaches as $\sim 10$~meV, which required to readjust bandwidth in Ref. \cite{vHSExpt}.
-In the range $2<n<4$ we obtain the non-zero density of states at the Fermi level; the maximum of the spectral function at $n=3$ corresponds to the broadened atomic level $(U'-J_z)/2$ (see Supplemental Material \cite{SM}).
+We note that earlier the peaks of the spectral functions, obtained experimentally \cite{vHSExpt}, were associated with the extended (higher-order) van Hove singularities \cite{vHSExpt,vHS}.
+However, the experimental distance between the peaks $\simeq 57$~meV at $\theta=1.1\degree$ is too large in comparison to the bandwidth $\sim 10$~meV, estimated from the ab initio approaches, which required to readjust bandwidth in Ref. \cite{vHSExpt}.
+For $n\ne 2,4,6$ we obtain the non-zero density of states at the Fermi level; the maximum of the spectral function at $n=3,5$ corresponds to the broadened atomic level $\pm(U'-J_z)/2$ (see Supplemental Material \cite{SM}).
 As we discuss in Supplemental Material \cite{SM}, even in this case the obtained frequency dependence of the electronic self-energy has a non-quasiparticle form.
 This state can be therefore characterized as an incoherent metallic state.

 To study further the degree of electron localization at integer fillings, we present in Fig. \ref{chiw} the frequency dependence of the real parts of the diagonal local spin- and charge- susceptibilities $\chi_{\rm loc}^{c(s) m\alpha,m\alpha}(\omega)$ at the real frequency axis, obtained by Pade analytical continuation of E-DMFT results.
 The narrow peaks of the real part show charge and spin localization, with the local states lifetime $\tau$, given by the inverse width of the peak of the real part, cf. Refs. \cite{OurAlpha,OurGamma,Toschi1,Toschi2,Toschi3}).
 For $n=2$ and $n=4$ we obtain $\tau\sim 5$~ns, while for $n=3$ we have $\tau\sim 0.5$~ns; in all cases we find $\tau\gg h/(k_B T)$ ($h$ and $k_B$ are Planck and Boltzmann constants, respectively).
 Importantly, even in the incoherent metallic state at $n=3$ this is a rather long local state lifetime, in comparison to the typical lifetimes of local magnetic moments obtained in such strongly correlated substances as pnictides ($\tau\sim 10$~fs, Ref. \cite{Toschi1}), and even $\alpha$-iron ($\tau\sim h/(k_B T)\sim 5$~ps at the considered temperature \cite{OurAlpha,OurGamma}).
 Even longer lifetimes of local states of TBG are expected at lower temperatures.